 Significant sites dual named on the south coast

-Four spiritual sites that make up a creation story on the far south coast will soon be dual named, respecting ongoing Aboriginal connection to Country.
+Four spiritual sites that make up a creation story on the far south coast have been dual named, respecting ongoing Aboriginal connection to Country.

 Kane Weeks from the NSW National Parks and Wildlife Service (NPWS) said the dual names will sit alongside the existing names and were put forward by the Gulaga and Biamanga Joint Management Boards.